Toudles/Battleship/README.md

 # Battleship
-Battleship game made with java
+Battleship game simulation made with java to practice OOP